PaulFangBayArea/NDNF-release/README.md

 To run Any-Router NDNF scenario, you can use the following command:

     ./waf --run=ndn-test-anyrouter

+To run End-System NDNF scenario with multiple concurrent requests, you can use the following command:

+    ./waf --run=ndn-test-multiconsumer

 To run End-System NDNF scenario with multiple NFV nodes, you can use the following command: